Irish Limited Partnership

 No residency requirement for partners.

-Corporate entities can act as partners.
+Corporate entities are eligible to act as partners.

 Our company licensing services